apache/airflow-site/CONTRIBUTE.md

 ### Use `site.sh` script

-In order to run an environment for the project, make sure that you have Docker installed.
-Then, use the `site.sh` script to work with the website in a Docker container.
+In order to manage your local environment for the project, use the `site.sh` script.

 `site.sh` provides the following commands.